husarion/rosbot-navigation/README.md

 ./sync_with_rosbot.sh rosbot2r
 ```

-and run Rviz with a gamepad controller on your PC:
+and run Rviz and set initial `2D Pose Estimate` by using the button in RViz UI.

 ```bash
 xhost +local:docker && \